AlickMitchell/alickmitchell.github.io/content/posts/linux_static_route/index.md

 ```

 When we attempt to ping Site-2, our pings will be sent to the default gateway as the routing table doesn't have an entry for the network.
-The Wireshark output below show the ping being sent to GW, but GW also doesn't have a route for Site-2.
+The Wireshark output below, shows the ping being sent to GW, but GW also doesn't have a route for Site-2.

 ![Ping Site-2-1](ping_14_1.png)